 A corneal ulcer can happen if there is prominent scratching in the eyes of the dog.
 This results in Corneal dystrophy, which can get very painful and can cause total blindness.

-Cataracts are seen among the older dogs where the eyes of the dog get cloudy.
+Cataracts are seen among older dogs when the eyes of the dog get cloudy.
 And it can also cause diabetes.
 The other eye diseases are cherry eye, dry eye, glaucoma, and entropion.

 Health problems of blue Boston Terrier due to its color